dsobral/summerschool/README.md

 <details><summary>Click Here to see the answer</summary><p>
 The sequence of the first read is in the 2nd line:  "TTGCTGCTCTGGTTGTCGACAACGGCTCTGGCATGTGCAAGGCCGGATTTGCCGGAGACGATGCTCCCCGCGCCGTCTTCCCATCGATTGTGGGACGTC".
 The information on its base qualities is in the 4th line: "CCCFFFFFHHGHHIJIIJIIJJJGIHEHJJJHIIJGJJJJIJIJIJEHIHHHHHFCDBBDDDDDDDDDDDBB@BDBDDBDCDDDDB?BDBDDBBBBDDB".
 </p></details>

+### RNA-Seq

+In RNA-Seq experiments, we're sequencing the transcripts that are expressed in chosen tissues/cells.
+The most commonly used illumina sequencing machines cannot directly read RNA (only DNA), therefore after purification, RNA needs to be converted to cDNA, after which it can be read like genomic DNA.

+For this practical session, we're going to use data from [Guilgur et al, 2014](https://elifesciences.org/content/3/e02181).
+In this Drosophila melanogaster dataset, we have two conditions (WT and fandango mutant), with two replicates for each.
+To make it quick to run, we have extracted data for a very limited set of genes.
+You should be able to see 4 fastq files in your history (two WT replicates: WT_lib2_R1.fq, WT_lib1_R1.fq and two mutant replicates: mut_lib1_R1.fq, mut_lib2_R1.fq).
+The goal of this study is to indentify genes that are differentially expressed between the WT and the mutant condition.

+The basic steps for this analysis:

+  * Alignment of reads to the Drosophila genome

+  * Generate table of counts of genes

+  * Differential Analysis tests